Spoiler alert…it doesn’t involve cleaning your house!

 What to expect during a visit:

-Thank you for scheduling an appointment with one of our talented consultants at Nurture Columbus!
+Thank you for scheduling an appointment with one of our talented consultants at Nurture!
 We look forward to working with you and joining your village.
-If you have already completed your intake form – Thank You!
-If not, please do so prior to your appointment.
-Completing this form before our visit will allow us more time to focus on you and baby during the consultation.

 Once your consultant arrives, they will wash their hands before getting started.
-They will review your paperwork with you, get caught up on what has been happening with feeding, and begin by listening to your concerns and answering your questions.
+They will review any information they may questions on from intake forms, get caught up on what has been happening with feeding, and begin by listening to your concerns and answering your questions.
 Your consultant will examine baby, your breasts, and observe a feeding.
 They will ask permission before examining you or your baby.
 A scale is available to use if a weight check or weighted feed is indicated.
 Of course, sometimes we walk into a home and baby is crying in hunger and we dive right into feeding, and do the consultation in reverse.
 That’s ok, too, we are flexible.

 To wrap up your appointment, you and your consultant will discuss and create a care plan that best supports your feeding goals.
 Keep in mind, care plans can change frequently, especially during the early days.
-Payment is collected in full at time of consult (unless you are in-network with a participating insurance company).
-We accept cash, credit card, HSA cards, and check.
-Please make checks payable to Nurture Columbus, LLC.
-Within 48 hours your consultant will email you an itemized receipt that can be submitted to your insurance company to request reimbursement.
+Self-pay clients will be charged after the appointment to the credit card on file.
+An insurance claim will be submitted to your insurance company requesting reimbursement, if you provide insurance information on your intake form.
+If you are in-network with a participating insurance company Nurture will bill your insurance company on your behalf.

 How to prepare: